mlswg/mls-protocol/draft-ietf-mls-protocol.md

 3. Generate a provisional GroupContext object by applying the proposals referenced in the commit object in the order provided, as described in
    {{proposals}}.
-For Add proposals, the client whose ClientInitKey is included in the proposal is added at the indicated index.
+Add proposals are applied left to right: Each Add proposal is applied at the leftmost unoccupied leaf, or appended to the right edge of the tree if all leaves are occupied.

 4. Process the `update_path` value to update the ratchet tree referenced by the provisional GroupContext and generate the update secret: